138 Famous Warren Buffett Quotes. Money & Investing Explained

 “Risk comes from not knowing what you are doing.”

-The mantra of being broadly diversified is commonly what Wall Street and investment advisors recommend.
+Wall Street and investment advisors commonly recommend the mantra of being broadly diversified.
 However, Buffett suggests that this is only recommended because the advisors cannot discern what truly excellent long-term investments are.
-This fact bare truth as you can see that nearly all diversified investments rarely beat the average stock market returns.
+As you can see, this fact is the bare truth that nearly all diversified investments rarely beat the average stock market returns.

-“You will see way more stocks that are overvalued than undervalued.
-It’s common for promoters to cause a stock to be valued at 5-10 times its true value, but rare to find a stock trading at 20% of its true value.”
+“You will see way more overvalued stocks than undervalued.
+It’s common for promoters to value a stock at 5-10 times its true value, but it’s rare to find a stock trading at 20% of its true value.”

 Another truth of investing is that Wall Street overvalues most stocks.
-The market participants, in general, do not find the really valuable underpriced companies, and most investors do not have the patience to hold these value stocks for the long term.
+The market participants generally do not find the really valuable underpriced companies, and most investors do not have the patience to hold these value stocks for the long term.

 “Those who regularly preach doom because of government budget deficits (as I regularly did myself for many years) might note that our country’s national debt has increased roughly 400-fold during the last of my 77-year periods.
 That’s 40,000%!”

-It is again highlighting the benefits of buying and holding stock in great companies.
-Despite 18 stock market crashes in the last 100 years, long-term investors have still made great profits.
+Again, it highlights the benefits of buying and holding stock in great companies.
+Despite 18 stock market crashes in the last 100 years, long-term investors have made great profits.

 ” Suppose you had foreseen this increase and panicked at the prospect of runaway deficits and a worthless currency.
 To ‘protect’ yourself, you might have eschewed stocks and opted instead to buy [3.25] ounces of gold with your $114.75.”
 “And what would that supposed protection have delivered?
 You would now have an asset worth about $4,200, less than 1% of what would have been realized from a simple unmanaged investment in American business.
 The magical metal was no match for the American mettle.”

-Finally, in this section, Buffett highlights the futility of closing your stock market investments to hedge against the risk of a crash.
-Gold is a great example here because gold or currency hedging is not actually proven to be a safe haven against the decline in stocks.
+Finally, in this section, Buffett highlights the futility of closing stock market investments to hedge against the risk of a crash.
+Gold is a great example here because gold or currency hedging has not proven to be a haven against stock declines.

 “Never invest in a business you can’t understand.”

-” We blew it.”
-On not buying Alphabet (NASDAQ: GOOG); or Google, years ago –
+” We blew it” by not buying Alphabet (NASDAQ: GOOG) or Google years ago.

 “I’ve watched Amazon from the start.
-I think what Jeff Bezos has done is something close to a miracle . . . the problem is when I think something will be a miracle, I tend not to bet on it.”
+What Jeff Bezos has done is something close to a miracle.
+The problem is that when I think something will be a miracle, I tend not to bet on it.”

-Buffett only invests in simple businesses that have a competitive advantage in industries that are not subject to massive change.
-Even though he freely admits to missing the boat on some high-tech companies, he does not hold any regrets, as you can see from the Amazon & Google quote.
+Buffett only invests in simple businesses with a competitive advantage in industries not subject to massive change.
+Even though he freely admits to missing the boat on some high-tech companies, as you can see from the Amazon and Google quotes, he has no regrets.

-Here, Buffett explains that for him, the speed of development and the unseen risks of industry disruption is something he cannot foresee, representing a risk he is unwilling to invest in.
+Here, Buffett explains that he cannot foresee the speed of development and the unseen risks of industry disruption, representing a risk he is unwilling to invest in.

 “If a business does well, the stock eventually follows.”

-Wall Street analysts will eventually discover businesses that are making regular profits and controlling their costs in an industry in which they have an advantage, and the stock will rise accordingly.
+Wall Street analysts will eventually discover businesses making regular profits and controlling their costs in an industry in which they have an advantage, and the stock will rise accordingly.

-“Only buy something that you’d be perfectly happy to hold if the market shut down for ten years.”
+“Only buy something you’d be perfectly happy to hold if the market shuts down for ten years.”

-Again, he is referring to buying shares in a business regardless of what the market thinks and how the market values the stock.
+Again, he refers to buying shares in a business regardless of what the market thinks and how the market values the stock.

 “What an investor needs is the ability to correctly evaluate selected businesses.
 Note that word “selected”: You don’t have to be an expert on every company or even many.
 You only have to be able to evaluate companies within your circle of competence.
 The size of that circle is not very important; knowing its boundaries, however, is vital.”